Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data: Results

+nRMSE values below 1 indicate that the OSSE outperforms NoDA and \textit{vice versa} for nRMSE values exceeding 1.

-Figure \ref{fig:rmse_uvtq_plot} shows similar information as Figure~\ref{fig:rmse_psfc_plot}, but displays the impacts of assimilating muon flux measurements and surface pressure measurements (see previous paragraph) on four other three-dimensional model variable scalar fields: eastward wind velocity component (U), northward wind velocity component (V), temperature (T), and water vapor mixing ratio (QVAPOR).
-As the RMSEs for these fields vary with model layer (i.e., ``altitude'') and time, we summarized those RMSEs across model layers by taking averages over pseudo-pressures $p$.
+The nRMSEs of five meteorological fields are examined in our assessment: surface pressure (PSFC), eastward wind velocity component (U), northward wind velocity component (V), potential temperature (T), and water vapor mixing ratio (QVAPOR).
+Note that because U, V, T and QVAPOR are three-dimensional scalar fields, their nRMSEs are functions of both time and altitude.
+As such, we summarize those four fields' nRMSEs using averages over pseudo-pressures.
+Pseudo-pressure $p$ is defined via

-$P_0$ is a constant set to the standard surface pressure value of 10\textsuperscript{5} Pa, $P_{top}$ is the constant model top pressure of 2000 Pa, and $\eta$ denotes the terrain-following vertical coordinate used by WRF.
-The time-varying pseudo-pressure-averaged RMSE is then defined as
+where $P_0$ is a constant set to the standard surface pressure value of 10\textsuperscript{5} Pa, $P_{top}$ is the constant model top pressure of 2000 Pa, and $\eta$ denotes the terrain-following vertical coordinate used by WRF.
+The time-varying $p$-averaged nRMSE is thus defined as